sam-grant/lan-mine/desktop-app/DISTRIBUTION-README.txt

 Browser doesn't open:
 → Manually open http://localhost:5000

-Permission denied:
-→ Make sure you entered your password when prompted
-→ The app needs sudo to scan your network
+Don't have sudo access:
+→ lan-mine will run in limited mode automatically
+→ You'll see IP addresses and hostnames
+→ MAC addresses and vendor info won't be available

 Already extracted but want to run again:
 → Just double-click the launcher again
-→ Or run: sudo ./lan-mine from the extracted directory
+→ Or run: sudo ./lan-mine (or ./lan-mine without sudo)

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 SECURITY NOTE